A Creative Art Form

 For those of us who don’t venture into diving, Woolnough’s vividly-coloured embroidery sculptures in the shape of corals and ammonites are a reminder of the marvels of the sea.

-Woolnough is originally from Sydney but has been living in Newcastle for the last four years.
+Woolnough is originally from Sydney but has been living in Newcastle for the years.
 A graduate in Fine Arts, which gave her “time to focus exclusively on her art during three solid years”, Meredith is a full-time artist, having left behind her job teaching art to high school students.

 “I was a high school teacher for several years,” she says.
 “Bits of it I loved and bits I loathed.
 I was always a practising artist on the side.
 It’s been a gradual process and there’s been a steep learning curve to make it a full-time job.”